 If they’re mushy or there’s a lot of fungi.
 You’ll want to do this carefully so as not to damage the plant’s roots or harm yourself in any way.
 Use a tool that’s sharp and clean—you don’t want to accidentally spread any fungal spores while doing this.

 Keep yourself safe by wearing gloves, too.
-If you have a hard time getting the fungus off with your tools, try soaking overnight in a 1:1 mixture of water and hydrogen peroxide (it sale here) (the fungus will die in this solution).
+If you have a hard time getting the fungus off with your tools, try soaking overnight in a 1:1 mixture of water and hydrogen peroxide (it is available for sale here) (the fungus will die in this solution).

 Insects like mealybugs, spider mites, mealybugs, and aphids are found in the succulents of Acanthocereus Tetragonus in order to consume their sap.
 Once the plant has run out of sap, the plant starts to shrink and weaken slowly.